 5. Tailored Security: SCF is highly flexible and adaptable, allowing organizations to tailor the controls to their specific business needs, risk profiles, and regulatory obligations.
 Whether a business is a small startup or a large enterprise, SCF’s scalable nature makes it applicable across different sizes and industries.

-SCF’s 32 Domains and Key Controls
+Security Controls Framework’s 32 Domains and Key Controls

 The SCF organizes its 850+ controls across 32 domains, each of which focuses on a critical aspect of security and privacy management.
 Some of the key domains include: